-The Cross-Agency Hygiene Package Implementation Working Group provided a guidance document, Implementation of Commission Regulation (EC) No 2073/2005 on microbiological criteria for foodstuffs in lowthroughput premises, which includes guidance on the reduced sampling frequencies to be applied in lowthroughput slaughterhouses and small meat manufacturing premises.
-To determine if reduced sampling applies, a risk analysis is carried out, the result of which is then combined with the premises' overall throughput (livestock units per annum for slaughterhouses and overall throughput in tonnes per week for minced meat and meat preparation plants) to indicate the minimum sampling requirement.
+The Cross-Agency Hygiene Package Implementation Working Group provided guidance to facilitate the implementation of reduced sampling frequencies in low-throughput premises and small meat manufacturing premises in a document entitled Implementation of Commission Regulation (EC) No 2073/2005 on microbiological criteria for foodstuffs in low-throughput premises.
+In order to determine whether reduced sampling applies, a risk analysis is carried out, the result of which is then combined with the premises' overall throughput (livestock units per annum for slaughterhouses and overall throughput in tonnes per week for minced meat and meat preparation plants) to indicate the minimum sampling requirement.